KwatMDPhD/Note/talk.md

 "I am excited about this because"

-"Future"
+"future"

-"For everyone"
+"for everyone"

-"See it exist"
+"see it exist"

-"Mission"
+"mission"

-"What that means is"
+"what that means is"

-"It is like"
+"it is like"

-"With just one"
+"with just one"

 "est"

-"Boom"
+"boom"

-"It works like magic"
+"it works like magic"

-"Partner"
+"partner"